mfunkemomo/hotel/design-activity.md

 9. Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
   - EntryCart and ShoppingCart are loosely coupled as ShoppingCart relies on what EntryCart puts into ShoppingCart.

+  FOR MY HOTEL PROJECT
+  - will need to delegate methods to other low level classes
+  - break up long methods into smaller methods